AyushhPatell/MyHub/README.md

-# MyHub - Personal Dashboard
+# MyHub - Personal Dashboard Project

 A smart, modern personal dashboard for managing your life - starting with academic courses and assignments, with room to grow.